School leaders warn that not every student will be able to get an in-person slot this academic year

-And the school system has informed principals that students cannot switch teachers in the fourth quarter, an effort to maintain teacher-student relationships.
+And the school system has informed principals that students cannot switch teachers in the fourth quarter, in an effort to maintain teacher-student relationships.

 As of now, therefore, a District student who wants to return to in-person instruction will not be guaranteed a slot this academic year.